ReInHerit/digital-hub/content/news/2023-02-13-promo-video-of-the-gamification-reinherit-toolkit-apps-for-museums.md

 The two innovative AI/CV based apps were honored with a B**est Demo Honorable Mention at the ACM Multimedia 2022** conference, recognizing their potential to enhance museum experience.

-Watch the promo video on YouTube and consider incorporating this technology into your museum to engage visitors and offer them a memorable experience: [](https://youtu.be/GHgBIRXqKK8?fbclid=IwAR2lJd2TpLZgRbKBF_IP2nmozG9ruiHr9jOIe316aXbL0UnSknyHl8P1Auc)
+Watch the promo video on YouTube and consider incorporating this technology into your museum to engage visitors and offer them a **memorable experience.**

 Descriptions and free application codes will soon be available in the Digital Hub!